Putting passengers first isn’t all about delivering large-scale infrastructure projects and railway improvements.

 Improving access to all passengers is important to a modern railway.
 One of the ways we’re delivering this is by installing step-free access at platforms.
 Today, there are step-free, accessible routes at more than 200 stations across Britain as part of the government’s Access for All programme.

-This month we completed some improvements at Hebden Bridge station in West Yorkshire as part of a £2.2 million investment to upgrade access.
+We completed some improvements at Hebden Bridge station in West Yorkshire as part of a £2.2 million investment to upgrade access.
 We've resurfaced the walkway at the front of the station and installed lifts on platforms one and two to make it easier for all passengers to use the station, including those with limited mobility, heavy luggage or pushchairs.

 Meanwhile, improvements such as better lighting, improved signage, new information screens, upgraded walkways and painting all combine to keep stations across Britain welcoming and fit for purpose.